YanParoni/MoneyMoney/README.md

 # MoneyMoneyReactNative

-#Please read the following instructions as they are necessary steps to actually run the application, the reason being that json-server in the current moment has some
+#Please read the following instructions as they are necessary steps to actually run the application, the reason being that json-server has some
-problems when running with react native applications, is not at all a big problem and there are numerous workarounds that you can find in the internet to run it, but i choose the most acessible option, with is using your device with expo<br>
+problems when running with react native applications, is not at all a big problem and there are numerous workarounds that you can find in the internet to run it, but i choose the most acessible option, with is using your mobile device with the expo app<br>

 1.To run this project in your phone first run ipconfig -all in windows or ipconfig -a for mac/linux and grab your ip adress, <br>
 2.Now run yarn run json-server --watch data/db.json  --host youripv4adress then run  expo start and start the application in your mobile <br>